FAQs

 Do Presbyterians treat women and men differently in church roles?

-Does your church get involved in politics?
+Does Fairmont Church get involved in politics?

 How do you become a member?